 - Daily fellowship support meetings and alumni connections to build a sober support network

-- Daily group-based professionals’ curriculum facilitated by doctoral trained staff and a CEAP expert
+- Daily group-based professionals’ curriculum facilitated by doctoral trained staff

 - Individualized therapeutic assignments to deepen understanding of the disease of addiction and insight